cloudmesh-community/fa18-516-29/project-report/report.md

 The first step after creating EC2 ubuntu instances is to arrange for login through putty.For this,get the client-keypair.pem file from AWS while creating instances.Use Putty keygen feature to generate .ppk file from the .pem file for an SSH connection.Add .ppk file in SSH Auth session of the all the nodes and save the session information in putty.Now,we can login in the instances with username ubuntu.

 ### Configuring passwordless ssh communication between the instances:

+:o: EVERYTHING BEFORE THIS LINE SEEMS TO USE PROPER MARKDOWN, SO WHY NOT CONTINUE AND DO THE REST OF THE PAPER IN PROPER MARKDOWN.
+PLEASE READ UP ON MARKDOWN.

+:o: use proper markdown

  i.
 Create a config file with name config in `~/.ssh` folder with the below entries in all the instances including namenode and   datanodes.
 Add the below entries in the file: